MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 MicroEJ Corp. provides MicroEJ Evaluation Architectures for most common microcontroller instructions sets and compilers at https://repository.microej.com/architectures/ [#note_production]_.

-MicroEJ Architecture files ends with the ``.xpf`` extension, and are classified using the following folder naming convention:
+MicroEJ Architecture files ends with the ``.xpf`` extension, and are classified using the following naming convention:

 ::